bluefireteam/dashbook/README.md

  - Create a file named `main_dashbook.dart` on the root source of your project (e.g. `lib/main_dashbook.dart`)
  - Create the Dashbook instance inside that file, calling the `runApp` method in the end (look on the example above)
  - Run it with the command `flutter run -t lib/main_dashbook.dart`

-## Roadmap
- - Better support for themes and specific platform widgets
- - Search on the stories list
- - Any other suggestions from the community